superles/cordova-plugin-inappbrowser/README.md

 ---
-title: Inappbrowser
+title: Inappbrowser-mnm
-description: Open an in-app browser window.
+description: Fork of apache inappbrowser v 3.1.0-dev
 ---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one